Fertility Treatments

 There are strict requirements also for the surrogate.
 All of those involved must be resident in Ireland and all must be willing to receive legal advice and attend counselling.

-For those seeking surrogacy, the National Infertility and Support Group (NISIG) have outlined some important advice in their document on International Surrogacy
+For those seeking surrogacy, the National Infertility and Support Group (NISIG) have outlined some important advice in their document on International Surrogacy.

 Book a consultation